Holidaying In An EV – Our Guide For A UK Winter Road Trip

-With a goal of reaching carbon neutrality by 2025, Eastleigh Borough Council were seeking opportunities to accelerate their sustainability efforts.
+To reach carbon neutrality by 2025, Eastleigh Borough Council were seeking opportunities to accelerate its sustainability efforts.
 Transport formed a part of their Climate and Environmental Emergency Action Plan, and the Council made a wider commitment to support public access to sustainable transport infrastructure.

 Phase 1 of the development is now complete, with 8 new Mer charge points across 16 bays located at four sites, powered by zero carbon, 100% renewable energy solely from hydro, wind, and solar sources.